Thelukepet/course/background/hadoop.md

 ---
 layout: page
 title: Hadoop
+tagline: Running Hadoop in your Docker container
-description: How to install and run Hadoop
+description: Explanations to install and run Hadoop
 ---

 ## Hadoop